Gourmandises: Charts and sales

-The album was considered a great commercial success.

 In its first week of release, the album debuted at tenth place on the French Top 100 Albums Chart.
-Reaching number 1 in the ninth week and remaining there for the entire first month of its release, the album was certified platinum.
-In Europe, the album single Moi...
-Lolita gained popularity with the album reaching the top 25 of many European charts.
+Reaching number 1 in the ninth week and remaining there for the entire first month of its release, the album was certified Platinum.

-After being on the French charts throughout the year, the album hit gold in Belgium and platinum in Europe.
-In 2002 the album was still listed on the top charts and was then certified double platinum in France.
+After being on the French charts throughout the year, the album hit Gold in Belgium and Platinum in Europe.